• Skip to primary navigation

 Instructions

-3. Once the strawberries are done, fill a mixing glass with ice.
-Add all the ingredients and stir until chilled.
+• Once the strawberries are done, fill a mixing glass with ice.
+Add the ingredients for the negroni and stir until chilled.

 Notes